mbj36/awesome-service-workers/CONTRIBUTING.md

 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.

+- Add your name in contributors section with a link to Github profile

 Thank you for your suggestions!